Conflict Resolution Faculty and Staff

 Frank Vogl teaches at Georgetown University as an adjunct lecturer.
 He writes regular “blog” articles on corruption for theGlobalist.com and lectures extensively.
 Frank is also a specialist in international economics and finance with more than 50 years of experience in these fields – first as an international journalist, then as a senior World Bank official and, from 1990 to 2017, as the president and CEO of a consulting firm, Vogl Communications Inc.

-Daniel Weggeland is a development practitioner with an enduring interest in the theory and application of development resources for political and security outcomes.
+Daniel Weggeland is a Faculty Fellow with Georgetown University’s Conflict Resolution Program.
+He is a development practitioner with an enduring interest in the theory and application of development resources for political and security outcomes.
+While a university student, Daniel was a teaching assistant at the National War College and traveled twice to Liberia for field research: first as an undergraduate in 2004 to interview UN peacekeeping troops and again in 2007 as a graduate student to lead a field team preparing ex-combatants for demobilization.
 Starting in 2008, he spent three consecutive years in Afghanistan operating in multiple provinces, partnering across civilian and military bureaucracies, and serving in the field and at headquarters.
-He advised Generals Petraeus and Allen on establishing theater-wide policies and embedded with military units to observe their operations.
-Daniel headed the development portfolio for province- and brigade-level interagency teams with the United States Agency for International Development.
+Daniel advised Generals Petraeus and Allen on establishing theater-wide policies and embedded with military units to observe their operations.
+He headed the development portfolio for province-and brigade-level interagency teams with the United States Agency for International Development.
 He managed the conflict mitigation portfolio for an implementing partner of a regional stabilization program.
-Since leaving Afghanistan in 2011, he was a senior fellow at the United States Institute of Peace and presently works on the Afghanistan contingency with the Special Inspector General for Afghanistan Reconstruction.
+Between 2013 and 2014, Daniel was a senior fellow at the United States Institute of Peace.
+He hold a master’s in conflict resolution from Georgetown University and continue to work on the Afghanistan contingency as the senior subject matter expert with the Special Inspector General for Afghanistan Reconstruction.

 Ambassador Kenneth Yalowitz retired as the Director of the Conflict Resolution MA Program at Georgetown University on July 1, 2018 and remains an adjunct faculty member in the Department of Government.
 He is also a Global Fellow at the Woodrow Wilson Center in Washington, DC and a Trustee of the Eurasian Foundation.
 He served as the Director of the Dickey Center for International Understanding at Dartmouth College from 2003 -2011 following retirement from the US Department of State after 36 years as a career diplomat and member of the Senior Foreign Service.
 He has also taught at the Stanford University in Washington Program.
 Ambassador Yalowitz served twice as a U.S. ambassador: to the Republic of Belarus from 1994-1997; and to Georgia from 1998-2001.
 Other overseas assignments included Moscow (twice), The Hague and the US Mission to NATO in Brussels.
 He won a variety of awards for conflict prevention and overall diplomatic performance.
 In 1984, Ambassador Yalowitz received a superior honor award for crisis management in the shootdown of KAL-007.
 He was chosen for the Ambassador Robert Frasure award for peacemaking and conflict prevention in 2000 for his work to prevent the spillover of the Chechen war into Georgia.
 In 2009, he was invited to join the American Academy of Diplomacy and in 2011 he was elected to membership in the Council on Foreign Relations.
 He has authored or co-authored op eds and articles in publications such as the International Herald Tribune, Washington Post, New York Times, Orbis, Boston Globe, Christian Science Monitor, The National Interest, Project Syndicate, The American Interest, The Hill, Newsweek, CNN Blog and Reuters.
 Ambassador Yalowitz completed his undergraduate work at the University of Wisconsin and holds a Russian Institute Certificate, MA and Master of Philosophy degree from Columbia University.